jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Today, in the early 21st century, the middle-class has many systemic problems.
 Taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.

-We all want better for ourselves and our kids, so we look around for ways to help.
+We all want better for ourselves and our kids, so we look around for help.

-Many people are sellling ideological politics.
-They each ideologue claim they can improve the economy.
+We find lots of people are selling ideological politics who claim they can improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
-As a result, many people today think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
-These newly political people back one ideology by donating time and money, buying books, following pundits, going to rallies, and...
+As a result, many people think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
+These new ideological converts back one ideology by donating time and money, buying books, following pundits, going to rallies, and...

 Regular people keep getting our asses kicked in our real lives.